sandeshwar/market-pulse-frontend/server/rust_api/README.md

 1. When a request for market data is received, the API first checks the Redis cache
 2. If the data is available and not expired, it's returned immediately
-3. If not, the API fetches the data from the appropriate provider:
+3. If not, the API fetches the data from Tiingo API
-   - Stock data: Fetched from Tiingo API
-   - Market indices: Fetched from Wall Street Journal (WSJ)
 4. A background task periodically updates the cached data for frequently accessed symbols
 5. Stale data (not accessed for a configurable period) is automatically removed